Haydz/haydz.github.io/_posts/2020-05-11-GithubActions.md

 title: "GitHub Actions"
 ---

-I did a devsecops type workshop on Saturday (May 9th) in which we created some GitHub Actions.
+I participated in a DevSecOps type workshop on Saturday (May 9th) in which we created some GitHub Actions.
 This is a post to solidify the learning and be a cheat sheet.

 # What Training?
 Again [DC416](https://twitter.com/defcon_toronto) hosted an online workshop.
 It was run by [Tanya](https://twitter.com/shehackspurple).